-With a market share of 30%, WordPress is a popular system behind many business websites.
+With a market share of over 40%, WordPress is the most popular CMS behind many business websites.
 Of course, this popularity makes it even more interesting and attractive for hackers and malicious attacks, which can easily damage your audience’s trust, leaving you stuck with low traffic and declining sales.

 When people talk about security, they usually mention a specific term that can be said to have very little in common with securing a WordPress site, and I’m talking about SSL certificates.